The following rules are strictly enforced during IRB/RIB operations:

 Except in emergencies, boat operations are only to be undertaken in fine and clear weather with calm or moderate wind and a weather forecast that is favourable.
 The boat speed and wind speed added together, with spray, can quickly make conditions unbearable.

-Engines are to be thoroughly checked and test run for at least 5 minutes before each journey.
+Engines are to be thoroughly checked and test run for at least five minutes before each journey.
 If any rough or intermittent running or any other fault is observed the defect must be located and remedied, and a further five-minute test run conducted before proceeding.

 Fuel and oil are to be checked and filled before each trip.
 Use fresh, clean fuel and carry spare.
 Plan to arrive back at the station with at least 25% of your fuel remaining.
 If you have doubts about having sufficient fuel, a slower speed is more economical.